Jako-K/schedulerplotter/README.md

-# Why build this repo?
+# What's the point of this repository?
 I find the whole process of picking and tuning learning rate schedulers tedious and somewhat frustrating.
 I came to the conclusion that this was primarily due to the lack of interactive options.
 I feel like a python package which runs directly in jupyter notebook would be most beneficial, and since i couldn't find any proper solutions online I decided to make my own.

 # Demo